vpanyushenko/bubbles/src/assets/markdown/table/04-table-cell.md

 ---

+**width** `number|string` <br>
+The the width for the cell.
+Enter a number for the width to be treated as a percentage, or a string with the units you want like "3rem" or "20px"

+---

 **mobile_width** `number` <br>
 Select the width this cell will take up on small screens.
 If you want to hide the cell on mobile, set the value to 0.